robsonbittencourt/mokona/README.md

 ```

 ##Create new Elements
 If Mokona does not bring an element that you need to feel the will to create it.
 Simply create a new class that represents your element and have it extend the Mokona class named `MokonaElement`.
+Use getElement method to access the Selenium WebElement.
 Once created you can use it the same way as the native elements of Mokona.
 Of course, if your new element is generic, feel the will to submit a pull request.

 ```java
 public class MyAwesomeRadioButton extends MokonaElement {